join DYT Insider

 During growth stage the product manager would mostly try and focus on features that have the most impact on growth – depending on how growth is measured – number of users, revenue, are just a couple of examples.
 Similarly the focus of the product manager would be different in the maturity and decline stages of the product’s lifecycle.

 The product stakeholders like customers, users, top management, sales, marketing and others have different interests in the product.
 For example a sales guy would be more interested in knowing the features and capabilities in the product that can help increase sales.
 Customers would perhaps be more invested in the product’s pricing and usefulness.
 Top management in the company would be interested in the business the products helps generate and grow.

 A feature roadmap doesn’t help serve any purpose for all of these stakeholders.
 In fact, a roadmap doesn’t help at all, no matter its made of features or themes or whatever.

 Product Roadmap is best when replaced by a Product Story.
 Yes, it is indeed a storytelling exercise.
 Features mean nothing to even your customers, but they do care about how your product is going to help them.
 Telling your product’s story starts with knowing your company’s purpose and vision.
-The product’s mission, which you hopefully have in the Product Master Plan, is the key element of your product’s story.
+The product’s mission, is the key element of your product’s story.

 Every time you have to make a presentation to your management, the board, your engineers or your customers, tell them your product’s story.
 Narrate to them, everything that happened to the product since they heard your story last, what you did, who did it impact, struggles, successes.
 Tell your audience how the story would unfold in the coming months, how they can be a part of the story.